Volunteering With Children Abroad

 What is a Care project?

-Most of our Care projects involve work with children at care centres, orphanages, schools and special needs homes.
+Most of our Care projects involve work with children at care centres, schools and special needs centres.
 We also offer placements based at centres for people with special needs or HIV, as well as street children, refugees and the elderly.
 For those who also enjoy working with animals, you can get involved in our Canine Therapy and Equine Therapy placements.

 Volunteers at our Care placements help to support the work of the local staff.
 Those with previous experience are also able to train staff and share their knowledge.

 The conditions and facilities available at the placements vary between each country; however, the majority are very basic and understaffed.